Financial-Times/g-chartframe/readme.md

 ```js
 const myFrame = gChartframe.videoFrame();
 ```
-these provide appropriate positioning, size and and fonts for the specified use within the FT (web, social media, video or print)
+these provide appropriate positioning, size and fonts for the specified use within the FT (web, print, social media or video)
 <a id="frame-attrs" href="#frame-attrs">#</a>frame.**attrs(_object_)**

-A convineience setter.
-Set as many values as you choose by passing a big object to the frame (see above)
+A convenience setter: Set as many values as you choose by passing a big object to the frame (see above)

 <a id="frame-backgroundColour" href="#frame-backgroundColour">#</a>frame.**backgroundColour(_string_)**